- Benefits & Features

 Highlighted below are some of the numerous Columbia Business School's fellowships offered.

 Columbia Business School rewards select entering students who have demonstrated the greatest potential to lead the world's enterprises.
 The recipients of this prestigious fellowship will have proven themselves to be innovators, leaders, and creative thinkers in their professional, academic, and extracurricular activities.
-The fellowship, which brings with it a partial-tuition award, is available for the first year of study only.
+Columbia Fellows are partial tuition awards.

 The Board of Overseers Fellowship is awarded by the School's Board of Overseers to incoming students who exhibit exceptional academic and professional promise.
 The board is composed of nearly 100 accomplished men and women — each a global leader in one of a wide range of industries, from financial services to manufacturing to technology to the arts.
 The Board of Overseers Fellowship, which brings with it a partial-tuition award, is available for the first year of study only.

 One of the School's most prestigious awards, the Feldberg Fellowship is given each year to select entering students who have demonstrated extraordinary leadership potential, as well as academic excellence.
 Ambitious and energetic, these entering students will have a proven record of success in areas as diverse as entrepreneurship, finance, military, and social enterprise.
 Selection as a Feldberg Fellow provides full tuition and lifelong membership in an elite group of similarly driven students, alumni, and donors.